 This menu allows you to set up and use Axia accessory SmartSwitch and Film-Cap Button modules and accessory panels with your console.
-This area is where you will find settings for the 10 User Keys found on the 6-fader Frame.
 Axia PathfinderPC software is used to provide powerful logic functions controlled by these keys.

 GPIO Configuration Menu